b-k/Noras_book_group/pinker-blank_slate.md

 * If people are innately immoral, hopes to improve the human condition would be futile.
 * If people are products of biology, free will would be a myth and we could no longer hold people responsible for their actions.
 * If people are products of biology, life would have no higher meaning and purpose.

+## 8. fear of inequality

+Addresses the first bullet point above.
+Finally, the Nazis show up.
+Pinker argues against guilt-by-association arguments ('the Nazis said this so it must be false').
+He points out that other genocidal regimes actually believed the opposite line, that man is born a blank slate, and still wound up in the same place.
+Also, thta Hitler probably read a lot of Marx.